-The law offices of Connors And Sullivan Attorneys At Law, PLLC helps clients plan for Medicaid eligibility.
-Although a person's home may be an exempt asset, a lien may be placed upon your home by Medicaid after you pass away in order to pay for Medicaid home care services you used during your lifetime.
-That is why the attorneys at our firm can help clients safeguard their assets and plan for their futures.
-For a complimentary consultation with an estate planning attorney, call our New York City law firm at 718-414-6209 or 212-235-1339.
-We have offices in Queens, Brooklyn, Manhattan and Nassau for your convenience.
-Contact us via e-mail
+The law offices of Connors and Sullivan Attorneys at Law, PLLC, helps clients plan for Medicaid eligibility.
+Although a person’s home may be an exempt asset, a lien may be placed upon your home by Medicaid after you pass away in order to pay for Medicaid home care services you used during your lifetime.
+That is why the attorneys at our firm can help clients safeguard their assets and plan for their future.
+For a complimentary initial consultation with an estate planning attorney, call our New York City law firm at 718-414-6209 or 212-235-1339.
+We have offices in Queens, Brooklyn and Manhattan for your convenience.
+Contact us via email

 Medicaid Home Care Applications